-Having computed the highest degrees of a RAN in Section 4, eigenvalues are computed by adapting existing techniques [15,22,29].
+Having computed the highest degrees of a RAN in Section 4, eigenvalues are computed by adapting existing techniques [16,24,32].
 We decompose the proof of Theorem 3 in Lemmas 12, 13, 14, 15.
-Specifically, in Lemmas 12, 13 we bound the degrees and co-degrees respectively.
-Having these bounds, we decompose the graph into a star forest and show in Lemmas 14 and 15 that its largest eigenvalues, which are $(1 \pm o(1))\sqrt{\Delta_i}$ , dominate the eigenvalues of the remaining graph.
-This technique was pioneered by Mihail and Papadimitriou [29].
+Specifically, in Lemmas 12, 13 we bound the degrees and co-degrees (the co-degree of vertices i, j is the number of their common neighbors) respectively.
+Having these bounds, we decompose the graph into a star forest and show in Lemmas 14 and 15 that its largest eigenvalues, which are $(1 \pm o(1))\sqrt{\Delta_i}$, dominate the eigenvalues of the remaining graph.
+This technique was pioneered by Mihail and Papadimitriou [32].

-We partition the vertices into three set $S_1, S_2, S_3$ .
-Specifically, let $S_i$ be the set of vertices added after time $t{i-1}$ and at or before time $t_i$ where
+We partition the vertices into three set S_1, S_2, S_3 .
+Specifically, let S_i be the set of vertices added after time t{i-1} and at or before time t_i where